-Item 9 Confirm permanent record
+Item 9 Confirn nfirm permanent record

-1. a chang ne appropriate box to indicate that, since leaving your former sponsoring firm, there has been information previously submitted for the items of your Form 33-109F4 that are listed below.
-Regulatory disclosure (Item 13, other than changes to Item 13.3(ea)) Criminal disclosure (Item 14) Civil disclosure (Item 15) Financial disclosure (Item 16) 2. followin Check t g condition he box below - I am eligible to file this Form 33-109F7, only if you satisfy both of the ons: (a) there are no changes to any of the disclosure items under Item 9.1 above, and (b) your employment, partnership or agency relationship with your former sponsoring firm did not end because you were asked by the firm to resign or resigned voluntarily, or were dismissed, following an allegation against you of • criminal activity, a breach of securities legislation, or a breach of the rules of an SRO.
-If you do not meet the above conditions for selecting the box 'I am eligible to file this Form 33-109F7', then you must apply for reinstatement by completing on NRD a Form 33-109F4 by making the NRD submission entitled "Reactivation of Registration".
-If you are submitting a Form 33-109F4 in a format other than NRD format you must complete the entire form.
-I am eligible to file this Form 33-109F7. tem 10 vledgements, submission to jurisdiction and notice of collection and use of personal
+1. informa he appropriate box to indicate that, since leaving your former sponsoring firm, there has been a change to any ously submitted for the items of your Form 33-109F4 that are listed below.

+Regulatory disclosure (Item 13, other than changes to Item 13.3(ea))

+Criminal disclosure (Item 14)

+Civil disclosure (Item 15)

+Financial disclosure (Item 16)

+2. Check t he box below - I am eligible to file this Form 33-109F7, only if you satisfy both of the following conditions:

+(a) there are no changes to any of the disclosure items under Item 9.1 above, and

+(b) your employment, partnership or agency relationship with your former sponsoring firm did not end because you were asked by the firm to resign or resigned voluntarily, or were dismissed, following an allegation against you of

+• criminal activity,

+a breach of securities legislation, or

+a breach of the rules of an SRO.

+or reinsta o not meet the above conditions for selecting the box ' I am eligible to file this Form 33-109F7 ', then you must tement by completing on NRD a Form 33-109F4 by making the NRD submission entitled " Reactivation of ou are submitting a Form 33-109F4 in a format other than NRD format you must complete the entire form.

+I am eligible to file this Form 33-109F7.

+Item 10 Acknov eledgements, submission to jurisdiction and notice of collection and use of personal information

-By submitting this form, you:
+By subn nitting this form, you:

-- acknowledge that the submission to jurisdiction, consent to collection and use of personal information, and authorization in respect of SROs (to the extent applicable) that you provided in your Form 33-109F4 remain in effect and extend to this form - consent to the collection and disclosure of your personal information by regulators and by your sponsoring firm, in each case, for registration and other related regulatory purposes.
+• acknowledge that the submission to jurisdiction, consent to collection and use of personal information, and authorization in respect of SROs (to the extent applicable) that you provided in your Form 33-109F4 remain in effect and extend to this form

+- consent to the collection and disclosure of your personal information by regulators and by your sponsoring firm, in each case, for registration and other related regulatory purposes.